Trapping Regions for Quadratic Systems with Generalized Lossless Nonlinearities: Trapping Region Analysis

-Therefore, $\dot{V}(y) < 0$ would hold for sufficiently large $y \in \mathbb{R}^n$ if $\exists$ $m \in \mathbb{R}^n$ such that $S L(m) + L^\mathrm{T}(m) S \prec 0$ (see Section 2.3 in \cite{liao2025convex}).
-We conclude that there exist invariant sets (i.e., trapping regions) in the form of sub-level sets of $V(y)$, which completes the proof. \end{proof} The sufficient condition in Theorem \ref{theorem:sufficient_trapping_condition} is similar to Corollary 5.1 in Goyal et al.\cite{goyal2025guaranteed}.
+If the quadratic term is negative for all $y \in \mathbb{R}^n \setminus\{0\}$, then $\dot{V}(y) < 0$ holds for sufficiently large $y$.
+This is true if $S L(m) + L^\top(m) S < 0$ for some $m \in \mathbb{R}^n$.
+Thus, there exist invariant sets (i.e., trapping regions) in the form of sub-level sets of $V(y)$, which completes the proof. \end{proof} The sufficient condition in Theorem \ref{theorem:sufficient_trapping_condition} is similar to Corollary 5.1 in Goyal et al.\cite{goyal2025guaranteed}.
 The latter also characterizes a norm ball as a trapping region.
-Define $\lambda_1 := \lambda_{\mathrm{max}}\left( S L(m) + L^\mathrm{T}(m) S \right)$ and let the conditions stated in Theorem \ref{theorem:sufficient_trapping_condition} hold.
+Define $\lambda_1 := \lambda_{\mathrm{max}}\left( S L(m) + L^\top(m) S \right)$ and let the conditions stated in Theorem \ref{theorem:sufficient_trapping_condition} hold.
 Then, Corollary 5.1 in Goyal et al. \cite{goyal2025guaranteed} yields $\mathcal{B}(r)$ with $r=\frac{2 \|S c(m)\|}{|\lambda_1|}$ as a trapping region for system \eqref{eq:Quadsys_shift_coordinates}.
 Note that the expression here is slightly different from that in \cite{goyal2025guaranteed} as there is a minor typo in \cite{goyal2025guaranteed}.
 However, this norm ball is not necessarily invariant with respect to the dynamics, hence not technically a trapping region.
 We resolve this inconsistency by considering ellipsoidal sub-level sets of the energy function as trapping regions in this letter.
 Substituting $S=I$ in Theorem \ref{theorem:sufficient_trapping_condition} recovers the standard condition for the existence of a globally monotonically attracting spherical trapping region in prior literature \cite{schlegel2015long,liao2025convex}.